allure-framework/allure-csharp/src/Allure.Net.Sdk/README.md

 - `UseParameterSerializer` to replace rule-based serialization completely.
 - `UseContext`, `UseLifecycleApi`, and `UseModelApi` for integrations that need a different state transport or lifecycle implementation.
+- `UseTestPlan` for integrations that load test plans in a non-standard way.
 - `UseRegistrationHooks` to replace the default hook provider.
 See [Let framework users customize registration](#let-framework-users-customize-registration).